-- 8.3.1 Only Ni-Cd or NiMh sub-C size rechargeable batteries rated at 1.2 volts or less may be used for the motor power in electric vehicle racing. - 8.3.2 Dimensions: - 8.3.2.1 Diameter: Maximum 23mm, Minimum 21.5mm - 8.3.2.2 Length: Maximum 43mm, Minimum 41.5mm - 8.3.2.3 No further tolerances are allowed on these dimensions. - 8.3.3 Batteries must receive ROAR approval to be legal for use in ROAR-sanctioned events.
-Cells submitted for approval shall measure 43.0mm in can length which does not include the center positive button.
+- 8.3.1 Only NiCd or NiMH sub-C size rechargeable batteries rated at 1.2 volts or less may be used for the motor power in electric vehicle racing.
+ROAR Approved Lithium battery technology may be used as a option in any 6 cell 7.2 volt NiCd NiMH electric vehicle racing. - 8.3.1.1 Dimensions: Sub C only

+Diameter: Maximum 23mm, Minimum 21.5mm Length: Maximum 43mm, Minimum 41.5mm

+No further tolerances are allowed on these dimensions.

+- 8.3.1.2 Batteries must receive ROAR approval to be legal for use in ROAR-sanctioned events.
+NiCd or NIMH Cells submitted for approval shall measure 43.0mm in can length which does not include the center positive button.
 Individual cells shall be constructed such that the total overall length resulting from the combination of charging and/or conditioning never exceeds 44.0mm.
-This may be verified at competition technical inspections. - 8.3.4 The approval of new battery types, makes, or capacities must be published in Rev-Up ONLINE! or posted on the www.roarracing.com website.
-The Executive Committee has final approval over battery legality. - 8.3.5 Only manufacturers, distributors, or commercial-level assemblers may submit batteries for approval. - 8.3.6 Battery approvals will be processed on a bi-yearly basis.
+This may be verified at competition technical inspections. - 8.3.1.3 The approval of new battery types, makes, or capacities must be posted on the www.roarracing.com website.
+The Executive Committee has final approval over battery legality. - 8.3.1.4 Only manufacturers, distributors, or commercial-level assemblers may submit batteries for approval.
+All batteries must be submitted by ROAR industry affiliates. - 8.3.1.5 Battery approvals will be processed on a bi-yearly basis.
 All proposed cells must be received by the ROAR Technical Director by the 1st of September for approval by October 1st or received by April 1st for approval by May 1st.
-The final decisions on approvals will be communicated to the manufacturer/distributor or assembler and posted on the website listing when approved. - 8.3.7 Ni-Cad batteries must bear the RBRC recycling logo in order to be approved.
+The final decisions on approvals will be communicated to the manufacturer/distributor or assembler and posted on the website listing when approved.
+All batteries must be submitted by ROAR industry affiliates. - 8.3.1.6 Ni-Cad batteries must bear the RBRC recycling logo in order to be approved.